 This lady requested the man to spare some of his time so he could help her get rid of the lice on her head.
 This generous man obliged without any qualms.
 He then realized that it was not just lice that was populating the old lady’s head.
 There were little snakes and worms and all sorts of poisonous insects.
 He was a bit alarmed but he slowly removed these little critters till her head was free of any parasite.
 He did so meticulously and without the slightest hint of disgust.
 When he was done, the old lady gave the man a bundle of pine needles and straw with the advise that he put them in his granary for the night.
 He was puzzled with this strange suggestion but he never questioned the woman and did as instructed.
 The next morning, he was greatly bewildered to find his granary overflowing with the finest rice.

 Now this man lived in small village and naturally everyone was curious, if not envious of the good fortune that has befallen him.
 His neighbor immediately set off in the same direction carrying his fattest pig.
 He saw the old lady in the same place.
 He scornfully obliged when she made the same request that he remove the lice from her long locks.
-How he reacted when he saw that the old lady’s head was a jungle of insects and snakes!
+How he reacted when he saw that the woman’s head was a little jungle of insects and snakes!
 He spat, cursed and shuddered in disgust.
-By the time he was done removing the vermin from the lady’s head, he was a picture of revulsion and contempt.
-Nonetheless, the old lady gave him the same bunch of pine needles and straw.
+By the time he was done removing the vermin from her head, he was a picture of revulsion and contempt.
+Nonetheless, she gave him the same bunch of pine needles and straw.
 When the man turned towards home though, he stood immobile on his spot then gradually changed into a wooden post.
-The old lady then magically disappeared.
+The woman then magically disappeared.

 They say that bit of the very same post still stands erect somewhere within the lake.
 Maybe one of these days, I’ll endeavor to find it.